LACMTA/realtime-map/README.md

 ## Tools Used

 - [MapLibre](https://maplibre.org): An open-source fork of Mapbox GL JS, used for the interactive map interface.
+- [Esri Leaflet](https://esri.github.io/esri-leaflet/): A lightweight set of tools for working with ArcGIS services and data.
+- [api.metro.net](http://api.metro.net): Provides the real-time vehicle location data.
 - [FontAwesome](https://fontawesome.com): A library for scalable vector icons that can be customized with CSS.
+- [Google Fonts](https://fonts.google.com): Provides the typography for the project.
 - [GitHub Copilot](https://copilot.github.com): AI-powered code completion tool that helped with various parts of the project.

 ## Installation